A distinct form of youth work with street-connected children

 The process is as important as the outcome

 Regardless of the activities undertaken, the process of street work remains the same.
-Street work is a rights-based, child centred approach.
-This means that children are recognised as rights-holders and furthers the realisation of child rights as established in the United Nations Convention on the Rights of the Child (UNCRC).
+Street work is a rights-based, child-centred approach.
+This means that children are recognised as rights-holders and in turn furthers the realisation of child rights as established in the United Nations Convention on the Rights of the Child (UNCRC).
 It also means that children are recognised as capable agents in their own lives and are involved in decision making.

 Because street children face multiple barriers to being heard, valuing them and understanding their experiences, perspectives, wishes and feelings is vital.
 Being child-centred begins by creating a safe, supportive and enabling environment in which children can express their views and have these views taken seriously.

 Positive change is different for every child

 Street work increases children’s safety, strengthens their sense of belonging in their communities and helps them access vital services.
 A street worker can…

 - Help children access food, shelter and medical care.

 - Challenge abuse, violence and discrimination in the community.

 - Reunite children with their families, if it is safe for them to go home.